elastic/elasticsearch-hadoop/README.md

 Configuration conf = new Configuration();
 conf.set("es.resource", "radio/artists"); // index or indices used for storing data Job job = new Job(conf)
-job.setOutputFormat(ESOutputFormat.class);
+job.setOutputFormat(EsOutputFormat.class);
 ...
 job.waitForCompletion(true);
 ```
 ## [Hive][]
-ES-Hadoop provides a Hive storage handler for ElasticSearch, meaning one can define an [external table][] on top of ES.
+ES-Hadoop provides a Hive storage handler for Elasticsearch, meaning one can define an [external table][] on top of ES.

 Add es-hadoop-<version>.jar to `hive.aux.jars.path` or register it manually in your Hive script (recommended):
 ```